grafana/scenes/docusaurus/docs/transformations.md

 3. Plugin append transformations.
 4. Runtime transformation owners.

+Runtime transformations follow the same `topic` routing as saved transformations.
+A transformation with `topic: DataTopic.Annotations` runs on the annotation frames, and all other transformations run on the series frames.

 Use `getSourceSeries(owner)` to read the frames that entered that owner's stage.
 These frames include fields removed by that owner and the output of any earlier runtime owner.
 Use `subscribe(owner, callback)` with `get(owner)` when a UI must react to configuration changes.

 Runtime changes reprocess the transformer's current source frames.
 They do not issue a new data source query, enter `state.transformations`, or serialize with the scene.
 Runtime transformation values are not automatically interpolated.